Scholarship

 Candidates applying for an EMJM scholarship must consider that:

-• the scholarship can only be awarded to full-time students;
+- The scholarship can only be awarded to full-time students.

-• students who have previously obtained an EMJM scholarship are not eligible to apply for an additional scholarship under the EMJM;
+- Students who have previously obtained an EMJM scholarship are not eligible to apply for an additional scholarship under the EMJM.

 Candidates will be required to accept the above-mentioned awarding conditions at the application stage.
-The consequence in case of false declarations will be the reimbursement of scholarships unduly paid.The Education, Audiovisual and Culture Executive Agency (EACEA)will perform regular checks to ensure the respect of the above-mentioned rule.
+The consequence in case of false declarations will be the reimbursement of scholarships unduly paid.
+The Education, Audiovisual and Culture Executive Agency (EACEA) will perform regular checks to ensure respect of the above-mentioned rules.

 Criterias